Jewerswc/Bowltables/README.md

 Interesting Or Not implements a subscription-based monetisation model.
 The revenue generation strategy is dynamically influenced by two key metrics: Page Views (PV) and Average Interest Score (AIS) of each article.
 Subscribers are charged a fixed fee of £4.99 per month, and the revenue allocation per article is determined based on its performance and reader engagement.

+Interesting Or Not is reliant on the tenet that the writing of great long-form content, and how that is monetised, can and indeed should be decenteralised.
+The below sets out how we do that.

 ## 1. Monetization Model Overview

 ### 1.1 Subscription Structure